McDjXdLol/BoxCollapse/README.md

 This starts a grid of 10x15.

 # 🧠 Features
-Real-time movement
+- Real-time movement

-Dynamic shrinking of the game board
+- Dynamic shrinking of the game board

-Center reset on each point
+- Center reset on each point

-Win condition based on points
+- Win condition based on points

-Simple visuals, but addictive gameplay
+- Simple visuals, but addictive gameplay

 # 🧪 Coming Soon (maybe...)
-Obstacles and hazards
+- Obstacles and hazards

-Enemies that move
+- Enemies that move

-Power-ups
+- Power-ups

-"CHAOS MODE" 🌀
+- "CHAOS MODE" 🌀

 # 💡 Idea

 This project was created for fun and experimentation — a bite-sized arcade experience powered entirely by Python and your keyboard.

 ---

-Created with ❤️ and a little bit of frustration.
+Created with frustration and a little bit of ❤️.